Bakla: Legal status

-Since independence, noncommercial, homosexual relations between two adults in private have never been criminalized in the Philippines, although sexual conduct or affection that occurs in public may be subject to the "grave scandal" prohibition in Article 200 of the Revised Penal Code (though this is applied to everyone, not only LGBTQ people).
+Since independence, noncommercial, homosexual relations between two adults in private settings have never been criminalized in the Philippines, although sexual conduct or affection that occurs in public may be subject to the "grave scandal" prohibition in Article 200 of the Revised Penal Code (which encompasses a much wider subset of activities by any individual).

-In December 2004, it was reported that Marawi City had issued an ordinance banning bakla from going out in public wearing female attire, makeup, earrings "or other ornaments to express their inclinations for femininity".
+In December 2004, it was reported the predominantly Muslim Marawi had issued an ordinance banning baklâ from publicly wearing female attire, makeup, earrings "or other ornaments to express their inclinations for femininity".
 The ordinance passed by the Marawi City Council also bans skintight blue jeans, tube tops and other skimpy attire.
 Additionally, women (only) must not "induce impure thoughts or lustful desires."
-The Mayor said these moves were part of a "cleaning and cleansing" drive.
-The ordinance is possible because Marawi was part of the Autonomous Region in Muslim Mindanao (now the Bangsamoro), which allows separate civil laws (based on the Sharia) from the rest of the country, as long as they do not violate the Philippine Constitution.
+The then-Mayor said these moves were part of a "cleaning and cleansing" drive; it was enforced as Marawi was part of the Autonomous Region in Muslim Mindanao (now the devolved Bangsamoro), which permits legislation based on Sharīʿah and separate from the rest of the country, as long as these laws do not violate the 1987 Constitution.

-Same-sex marriage is not recognised in the Philippines, preventing many homosexual men from getting married.
-Legislation attempting to legalise same-sex marriage in the Philippines has been presented to Congress, but none has passed thus far.
+Same-sex marriage or partnerships are not recognised in the Philippines, preventing many homosexual men from getting married.
+Attempts to legalise same-sex marriage in the Philippines has been presented to Congress, but none has passed thus far give pushback from conservatives.

 Religion

 The Philippines is predominantly Christian, with over 80% of Filipinos belonging to the Roman Catholic Church.
-Church doctrine officially tolerates persons with such orientations but condemns homosexual activity as "intrinsically disordered."
+Church doctrine officially tolerates persons with such orientations, but condemns homosexual activity as "intrinsically disordered."
 This condemnation of homosexuality presents a problem for baklâ because of potential discrimination in a Catholic-dominated society.
 As a result, baklâ youth in particular are at a higher risk for suicide, depression and substance abuse than their heterosexual peers, with risk increasing as parental acceptance decreases.

-While a significant minority, baklâ adherents of Protestantism face varying degrees of acceptance based on the denomination to which they belong.
+While a significant minority, baklâ adherents of Protestantism face varying degrees of acceptance based on the attitudes of their denomination.
 The Philippine Independent Church, which is in full communion with the worldwide Anglican Communion, officially does not endorse homosexuality.
-Various Evangelical churches and the Iglesia ni Cristo are more fundamentalist in doctrine, and thus strongly condemn homosexual acts and suppress such identities within their congregations.
+Various Evangelical churches and the Iglesia ni Cristo are more fundamentalist in doctrine, and thus strongly condemn homosexual acts and actively suppress such identities among adherente.

-Non-Christian Filipinos who profess Islam, Buddhism, Hinduism and other faiths also present a wide range of doctrinal views.
+Non-Christian Filipinos who profess Islam, Buddhism, Hinduism and other faiths also present a wide variety of doctrinal views.
 Islam, the second largest religion in the Philippines, comprises roughly 5.57% of the population.
 Islam shares views with other Abrahamic Faiths in that homosexual acts are held to be sinful.
 According to the Delhi High Court, Hinduism does not officially condemn homosexuality.
-As for Buddhism, the Dalai Lama (who is the most influential figure of the Gelug tradition of Tibetan Buddhism) has maintained that homosexuality is "sexual misconduct" for Buddhist followers but does not condemn it for non-believers.
+As for Buddhism, the Dalai Lama XIV (the most influential figure of the Gelug school of Tibetan Buddhism) has stated homosexuality to be "sexual misconduct" for believers but does not condemn it for non-believers.